Murdo-C/captainmurdo.github.io/_posts/2018-7-16-Mobile-Apps.md

 ---
 layout: post
-title: Mobile Considerations - Native Mobile Applications
+title: Mobile Considerations - Native Mobile Apps
 ---

 The first post in a series on the developments taking place within mobile technology.